 You can view the most up to date NDIS Pricing Arrangements and Price Limits Guide here.

 Yes.
-It’s important that you’re happy with your service provider and that you’re getting the support you need.
+It’s important that you’re happy with your service provider and getting the support you need.

 While it’s a good idea to make use of all of the funds you’ve been provided to assist you in reaching your goals, it’s not the end of the world if you haven’t.